 Change User Password

 One of the most used operations is changing the current user password.
-There are different ways like GUI, command-line interface, or 3rd party tool.
+There are different ways like GUI, command-line interface, or 3rd party tools.
 In the following example, we use the passwd

 $ passwd